cadmusofthebes/ADTestDomain/README.md

 This is NOT a secure domain and should not be used for production environments, only for testing scenarios.

+The recommended order of the scripts are:
+1. renameComputer.ps1 (all machines)
+2. promoteToDC.ps1 (Windows Server)
+3. joinToDomain.ps1 (Windows 10)
+4. downloadTools.ps1 (Windows 10)

 You can access the help menu for any tool with with:
 ```powershell
 Get-Help <script>.ps1